Please read all of these Examination Procedures carefully, as you will be held accountable should you fail to satisfy them.

 You may submit a request for a permanent withdrawal from UC Hastings to the Academic Dean no later than the beginning of the examination period of the semester in which the withdrawal is requested.
 If you fail to request a withdrawal within the time allowed and fail to sit for scheduled examinations without prior authorization from the Academic Dean, you will receive an F in each of those courses for which you fail to take the examination.
 Please consult UC Hastings Academic Regulations 2908 and 2909.

-You may withdraw from a class, with the approval of the Academic Dean, no later than the date of the scheduled examination for that class.
+You may withdraw from a class, with the approval of the Academic Dean, no later than the beginning of the examination period.
+A student must demonstrate extraordinary circumstances and good cause to withdraw from a course after add/drop.
 If you fail to request a withdrawal within the time allowed and fail to sit for the course’s scheduled examination, you will receive an F in the course.

 Grades will be available on WebAdvisor once they are approved and entered by the Records Office.
 Please be patient since not all professors turn in their grades by the deadline.
 The deadline will be listed on the Records Office main page once available.